0

 Coal Shed

-The Coal Shed made a name for themselves in Brighton and have managed to transfer that success to their London outpost.
+Coal Shed made a name for themselves in Brighton and have managed to transfer that success to their London outpost.
 There are plenty of steak cuts on the menu (and the specials board) but also a pretty good fish selection too.
-The set menu is pretty handy before a visit to the nearby Bridge Theatre.
+A number of cuts are aged in their Himalayan salt chamber and it's well worth ordering them.
+The set menu, which features steak frites, is pretty handy before a visit to the nearby Bridge Theatre.

 Book The Coal Shed